-The Murder of Laci Peterson: Why the Grisly Crime Still Captivates
+The Cold-Blooded Murder of Laci Peterson: Why the Grisly Crime Still Captivates—and Disturbs - E!
+Online

 On March 5, police announced that they were treating the case as a homicide investigation.

 A little more than a month later, on April 13, 2003, the remains of a male fetus were found at the shore of San Francisco Bay in south Richmond.
-The next day, a woman walking her dog came across a portion of a woman's body lodged in the rocks at Point Isabel Regional Shoreline, about a mile south of where the fetus washed up.
+The next day, a woman walking her dog came across a portion of a woman's body lodged in the rocks at Point Isabel Regional Shoreline, about a mile south of where the unborn baby washed up.

-On April 18, the same day California Attorney General Bill Locker confirmed that the bodies belonged to Laci and Conner Peterson, Scott Peterson was arrested and charged with two counts of murder.
-He was sporting a goatee, his dark hair was dyed a reddish-blond color and he had $10,000 in cash on him when he was picked up about 30 miles away from the Mexican border.
+On April 18, the same day California Attorney General Bill Lockyer confirmed that the bodies belonged to Laci and Conner Peterson, Scott was arrested and charged with two counts of murder.
+Picked up about 30 miles away from the Mexican border, he was sporting a goatee, his dark hair was dyed a reddish-blond color and he had $10,000 in cash on him.

 And though he certainly hadn't been free of suspicion before, overnight Scott Peterson became a downright pariah.

-He pleaded not guilty to two counts of capital murder and hired high-powered defense attorney Mark Geragos, famous for representing Michael Jackson, Winona Ryder and, since then, Chris Brown.
+He pleaded not guilty to two counts of capital murder and hired high-powered defense attorney Mark Geragos, famous for representing clients such as Michael Jackson and Winona Ryder.
 Geragos publicly called for witnesses who could help prove his client's innocence to come forward.
-Later the attorney floated the theory that Laci had been abducted by a satanic cult and he talked about a female witness who supposedly had important information about the case.
+Later the attorney floated the possibility that Laci had been abducted by a satanic cult and he talked about a female witness who supposedly had important information about the case.
 Cult or not, "it's clear she was abducted—that's the only thing that makes sense," Geragos told Vanity Fair that August.
 "It's only a matter of time forensically and we'll find out who did it."

 The trial wouldn't start until 2004, leaving plenty of time for the twisted story of Laci's death to grow ever more upsetting, with the resurgent tabloids and cable news networks—knowing exactly what readers and viewers wanted thanks to the days of wall-to-wall coverage of the Menendez brothers and O.J.
 Simpson's murder trial, as well as the disappearances of JonBenét Ramsey and Chandra Levy (who was also from Modesto)—moving in for the overkill.

-Once he was arrested, Peterson was more or less immediately cast as the cold-blooded killer—a picture at odds with what most friends and family knew of him.
+Once he was arrested, Scott was pretty much immediately cast as the cold-blooded killer—a picture at odds with what most friends and family had thought of him.

-Laci and Scott "both seemed extremely excited, as we were," Greg Reed, a friend of the couple whose wife Kristen Reed was pregnant at the same time as Laci, told ABC News after Peterson's arrest.
+He and Laci "both seemed extremely excited, as we were," Greg Reed, a friend of the couple who had just welcomed his first child with wife Kristen Reed, told ABC News after Scott's arrest.
 "We were both having our first babies at the same time or quite close to the same time.
 We were both planning on basically raising them together since we both lived here in Modesto and in the same neighborhood."

 "I just think, what a waste," prosecution witness Karen Servas, a neighbor of the Petersons who spent an awkward Christmas dinner with Scott and his parents after Laci went missing, told the Modesto Bee in 2007.
 "Why would you do that?
 Why kill your wife and your child?
 If you're that unhappy, I mean, I got divorced, it wasn't that difficult."

-The gruesome details would pile up before trial: MSNBC reported in May 2003 on leaked autopsy findings that suggested Connor may have been cut from Laci's body before mother and son were disposed of—a notion that actually gave temporary credence to the cult theory.
+The gruesome details would pile up before trial: MSNBC reported in May 2003 on leaked autopsy findings that suggested Conner may have been cut from Laci's body before mother and son were disposed of—a notion that actually gave temporary credence to the cult theory.
 Within 24 hours the cable and broadcast news shows were citing experts and sources who downplayed the initial take, saying that the fetus had probably still been in Laci's womb and was expelled by a progression of natural occurrences after she died.

 The National Enquirer, which first reported the existence of Amber Frey, published a copy of a Christmas card she had sent out featuring a picture of her and Scott together.
 Sherina Vincent, a former friend of Frey's, sold photos she had taken of Amber and Scott at a Christmas party to People, and then sued the magazine for not cropping her out of a picture on the wall behind the duo after agreeing to remove Vincent's image.
-(The mag promised to defend itself "vigorously.")
-Per Vanity Fair, the Enquirer also reported in May 2003 that Frey—who hired famed attorney and women's rights advocate Gloria Allred as her legal counsel—had worn a wire for the prosecution while talking to Scott before his arrest, and that he told her he didn't kill Laci but knew who did.
+(The publication denied wrongdoing and promised to defend itself "vigorously.")
+Per Vanity Fair, the Enquirer also reported in May 2003 that Frey—who had hired Allred as her legal counsel—had worn a wire for the prosecution while talking to Scott before his arrest, and that he told her he didn't kill Laci but knew who did.

-In June, a judge issued a broad gag order to cork the flood of leaks.
+In June 2003, a judge issued a broad gag order to cork the flood of leaks and rumors.

 "I even get requests to interview the inmate who cuts his hair," a Stanislaus Sheriff's Department spokesperson told Vanity Fair for an August 2003 article that was more about the media frenzy than the murder itself.